kingcu/blog.ridewithgps.com/_posts/2013-01-29-Site-Widget.markdown

 Get started setting up your <a href="http://ridewithgps.com/widgets/new?utm_source=Blog&utm_medium=WidgetPost&utm_campaign=WidgetPost">Activity Widget Now</a>!

 Additionally, the work that we have put into this feature has allowed us to turn our attention to our map embed features, and we will be looking to update those embeds very soon.
-Hint: multiple route embed for personal, groups, and event accounts.
+Hint: multiple route embed for personal, group, and event accounts.

 If you have any questions about *{{ page.title }}* email us at <a href="mailto:info@ridewithgps.com">info@ridewithgps.com</a>